-Whether you use it for your carrying your laptop or a cheeky weekend away, everyone needs a durable and stylish backpack.
+Everyone needs the best backpacks for durability, versatility and style, whether you use it for your carrying your laptop or a cheeky weekend away.

 Laptops and tablets are getting slimmer and lighter, so they're important investments that you need to protect.
-And while a sleeve or cover can be handy at times, nothing screams full-on protection quite like a backpack or laptop bag.
-You also need a means of carting around all your chargers, batteries, cameras, e-readers, selfie sticks, fidget spinners, and copies of T3 magazine etc, so pockets are always a bonus.
+While a sleeve or cover can be handy at times, nothing screams full-on protection quite like a backpack or laptop bag.
+If you're headed back to school, college or university, you also need a means of carting around all your chargers, batteries, cameras, e-readers, selfie sticks, fidget spinners, copies of T3 magazine etc, so pockets are always a bonus.

 Whether you're looking for high-end designer backpacks or rugged, water-resistant rucksacks, there’s a great option for you.
 From super stylish, to wonderfully waterproof, we’ve got this one in the bag.